Everyone who ventures outdoors should be aware of ticks and the diseases they carry

 GDO: Can ticks paralyze people?

-Tick paralysis, is one of few tick-borne conditions not caused by a pathogen.
+Tick paralysis is one of few tick-borne conditions not caused by a pathogen.
 The illness is caused by a neurotoxin in a female tick’s saliva and is transmitted during attachment.
-Symptoms usually occur within two to seven days and include headache, vomiting, fatigue and loss of muscle function.
+Symptoms usually occur within two to seven days and include headaches, vomiting, fatigue, and loss of muscle function.
 Treatment requires removal of the tick, after which symptoms go away within hours to days.
 If untreated, it can lead to respiratory failure and death.
-Children in rural areas during the spring, especially those not checked around the neck, scalp and body upon coming indoors, are at greatest risk of getting tick paralysis.
+Children in rural areas during the spring, especially those not checked around the neck, scalp, and body upon coming indoors, are at greatest risk of getting tick paralysis.

 GDO: What is ‘red meat allergy’?

 Alpha-gal allergy, also known as the “red meat allergy,” is an emerging illness.
 This allergy is induced in some people when the saliva of an attached lone star tick causes their immune systems to produce antibodies specific to alpha-gal, a carbohydrate found in red meat.
 When a person eats red meat, the meat triggers an allergic response within four to six hours of ingestion.
 Symptoms include upset stomach, diarrhea, hives, itching and anaphylaxis.
 A blood test confirms the condition and avoiding red meat is the only treatment.

 GDO: What else should people who go outdoors keep in mind?